Claremorris: Climate

 Claremorris has a temperate oceanic climate with cold winters and warm damp summers.
 The coldest months being January and February and the wettest being December and October.
-Claremorris received roughly 1,500 hours of sunshine in 2010.
+Claremorris is a very cloudy town, averaging less than 1,200 hours of sunshine annually.
 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).